-The Mississippi Judiciary is made up of Justice and Municipal Courts at the most basic level, County, Chancery, and Circuit Courts composing the trial courts of record and two appellate courts, the Court of Appeals, and, at the top of the pyramid, the Supreme Court.
+The Mississippi Judiciary is made up of Justice and Municipal Courts at the most basic level; County, Chancery, and Circuit Courts composing the trial courts of record; and two appellate courts, the Court of Appeals, and, at the top of the pyramid, the Supreme Court.

-There are 82 Justice Courts with 197 Judges.
-These Courts are not courts of record and have jurisdiction over Civil Actions involving sums of \$3,500 or less and misdemeanors. they also hold preliminary hearings in felony cases.
-Appeals from the Justice Courts may be to county or circuit courts and the cases appealed are tried de novo in the appellate court.
+There are 82 Justice Courts with 197 judges.
+Justice Courts are not courts of record and have jurisdiction over civil actions involving sums of \$3,500 or less and misdemeanors.
+They also hold preliminary hearings in felony cases.
+Appeals from the Justice Courts may be taken to county or circuit courts, and the cases appealed are tried de novo in the appellate court.

-The towns and cities have 242 Municipal Courts with 223 Judges.
+There are 242 Municipal Courts with 223 judges.
 They have limited criminal jurisdiction and jurisdiction over violations of municipal ordinances.
-Appeals from the Municipal Courts may be to county or circuit courts and the cases appealed are tried de novo in the appellate court.
+Appeals from the Municipal Courts may be taken to county or circuit courts, and the cases appealed are tried de novo in the appellate court.

 There are 20 County Courts with 29 judges.
-These courts have concurrent civil jurisdiction with the Chancery and Circuit Courts in suits seeking \$200,000 or less.
+These courts have concurrent civil jurisdiction with the Chancery and Circuit Courts in suits involving \$200,000 or less.
 They also have limited criminal jurisdiction and appellate jurisdiction from the Justice Courts and Municipal Courts.
 In counties with County Courts, the Youth Courts function as a division of the County Courts handling juvenile matters.

 There are Chancery Courts in each county which are organized into 20 districts with 48 chancellors.
-They have jurisdiction as specified by the constitution over, generally concerning matters of equity, domestic relations, land disputes, estates, guardianships, and mental commitments.
-In counties without County Courts, they handle Youth Court functions.
-They also receive appeals on the record from County Courts in matters over which they have concurrent subject matter jurisdiction.
+They have jurisdiction over matters of equity, domestic relations, land disputes, estates, guardianships, and mental commitments.
+In counties without County Courts, the Chancery Courts handle Youth Court functions.
+They also receive appeals on the record from County Courts in matters over which the two courts have concurrent subject matter jurisdiction.

 The Circuit Courts are the general jurisdiction trial courts in Mississippi.
-There are Circuit Courts in each county organized into 22 districts with 51 judges.
+There are Circuit Courts in each county, organized into 22 districts with 51 judges.
 They have jurisdiction of all civil actions at law seeking recovery in excess of \$200 and of all criminal cases under state law.
 They receive appeals de novo from the Justice Courts and on the record from County Courts.

-Appeals from the Chancery, Circuit, and Youth Courts are to the Supreme Court.
-With the exception of certain appeals which must be retained by the Supreme Court (e.g. Death Penalty, Utility Rate, Annexation Cases, etc.) the Supreme Court may either retain the cases or assign them to the Court of Appeals.
+Appeals from the Chancery, Circuit, and Youth Courts are taken to the Supreme Court.
+With the exception of certain appeals which must be retained by the Supreme Court (e.g., death penalties, utility rates, annexations, etc.) the Supreme Court may either retain the cases or assign them to the Court of Appeals.
 All decisions of the Court of Appeals are subject to discretionary review by the Supreme Court on petition for writ of certiorari.
 There are nine justices on the Supreme Court and ten judges on the Court of Appeals.